Lightning-AI/litgpt/tutorials/prepare_dataset.md

 1. Follow the instructions in the [README](../README.md) to install the dependencies.
 2. Download and convert the weights following our [guide](download_model_weights.md).

-For the following examples, we will focus on finetuning with the `litgpt/finetune/lora.py` script and use a Falcon 7B model.
+For the following examples, we will focus on finetuning with the `litgpt finetune_lora` command and use a Falcon 7B model.
 However, the same steps apply to all other models and finetuning scripts.
 Please read the [tutorials/finetune_*.md](.) documents for more information about finetuning models.